Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-12-06-final-post.md

 `Number of Components: 10`,
 `MSE Value: -2.70392576062e-05`

-This shows our best model to build a process-structure linkage is a first order polynomial using 10 PC components.
+This shows our best model to build a process-structure linkage is a linear model using 10 PC components.

 ### Conclusion